gSchool/DNA-release-2/03-Phase-2/99-checkpoint.md

 # Part B Checkpoint

-Welcome to your Release 2 Phase B knowledge checkpoint, the instructors will be corresponding with you on your answers once submitted.
+Welcome to your Module 2 Phase B knowledge checkpoint, the instructors will be corresponding with you on your answers once submitted.

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->